wvulibraries/hydra_acda_portal_public/README.md

 - Setup the New Github Link

 ## Hydra Head Manual Setups
-There isn't any way to script all of this without lots of pre-planning and forcing hydra to adhear to a certain standard.
+There isn't any way to script all of this without lots of pre-planning and forcing hydra to adhere to a certain standard.

 ### Models
 There are three really important models in the new hydra setups.